-SECTION PUSHCARTS
+Section SCORE

-Design & Construction and Scrutineering 30
+Design and Construction 30

-Display and Presentation 30
+Display and Presentation Video 30

 Trial elements:

 Endurance trial 15

 Time Trial 15

 Obstacle 10

 Total 100

 It is the responsibility of each team to ensure they complete all sections.
-The schedules for each of these sections are outlined in this Handbook and further details are provided in an Information Kit distributed in November.
+The schedules for each of these sections are outlined in this Handbook and further details are provided in an Information Kit distributed prior to the event.